flaviostutz/dockerwall/README.md

 By default all containers are denied access to any host, except those in docker networks that it is directly attached.

 Simply add label "dockerwall.outbound=www.yahoo.com" to the container that will be allowed access to www.yahoo.com.
 DockerWall will configure hosts's IPTables chains/rules to ACCEPT those packets and DROP the others.
+Wildcard rules are accepted too.
+Example: "dockerwall.outbound=*.yahoo.com,*.google.com,www.uol.com.br"

-DockerWall will automatically update the IPs related to domain names periodically.
+Dockerwall will automatically update the IPs related to domain names periodically.

 Tested with standalone containers, docker-compose and Swarm Clusters.